gbirke/jquery_pagination/README.rst

 	span tag).
 Can be left blank to avoid the additional tag.
 Default: ``...``

 load_first_page
-	If true (default) then the first page will be loaded automatically.
+	If true (default) then the callback is executed when the plugin is initialized.
+If you load your content with AJAX and already show content whey you initialize the pagination, you should set this to false.

 Triggering pagination with custom events
 ----------------------------------------